Excel skills wannabe accountants need to know

 Another important excel formula for accountants and finance professionals is HLOOKUP.
 Taken directly from the Office site, here’s what the HLOOKUP formula does:

 Reduce mistakes with 0’s

-Have you ever found yourself counting the zeroes when encountered with a figure in billions and millions?
-We certainly have!
+Have you ever found yourself counting the zeros when encountered with a figure in billions and millions?
+Our experienced accountants certainly have!
 Don’t worry, there’s a simple tip that could save you lots of time: just type e6 after the number!

 Paste options that could prevent errors